-Management believes that, through a combination of independent third-party verification and sophisticated wood supply analysis, Acadian harvests at levels consistent with its sustainable forest management plans across its timberland asset base.
-The NB Timberlands and Maine Timberlands are certified under the current SFI® program, which includes measures of assurance for sustainable harvesting compliance.
+Management believes that, through a combination of sophisticated wood supply analysis and focused implementation, Acadian harvests at levels consistent with its sustainable forest management plans across its timberland asset base.
+Independent third-party verification of the NB Timberlands and Maine Timberlands to the SFI standard provides assurance that Acadian's operations are compliant with sustainable forestry practices.
 Management intends to continue to maintain these practices.